Intelligent-CAT-Lab/BugFarm/README.md

 For detailed instructions, see [Create Defect Dataset README](src/create_defect_dataset/README.md).

+We provide defect datasets on Zenodo.
+Please download `defect_datasets.zip` from the [BugFarm Zenodo archive](https://doi.org/10.5281/zenodo.13886318).

-### Finetuning
+### Bug Prediction

-This module finetunes models for bug detection using the created defect datasets.
+This module finetunes models for bug prediction using the created defect datasets.

 For detailed instructions, see [Finetuning README](src/finetuning/README.md).

+### Bug Repair

+We use artifacts of [FitRepair](https://zenodo.org/records/8327890) for performing bug repair on the generated mutants.
+Please refer to the original repository for details on how to use FitRepair.
+We provide the generated patches from FitRepair on Zenodo.
+Please download `apr.zip` from the [BugFarm Zenodo archive](https://doi.org/10.5281/zenodo.13886318).

 ### LEAM